meoflaxz/data-engineering-bootcamp-2024/4-data-quality-patterns/lab/data_specification.md

 | aggregation_level | STRING | This is how this agg table is GROUPED. |
 | ds | STRING | Partition column for this table |

+- Quality Checks:
+    - Row count checks:
+        - Overall rollup should have more data than any other rollup
+    - event_hour should be look like it is old seasonal pattern
+    - m_total_events should be less > some minimum numbers